Confusezius/ECCV2020_DiVA_MultiFeature_DML/README.md

 ---
 ## Training:

 __Update 14/09/21:__ _There was a slight error in the uploaded `fast_moco.py` script resulting in negative reweighting different to that mentioned in the paper.
 As such, we have introduced the `--diva_fixed`-flag which can be used to run the corrected fast momentum contrast/nce objective.
-Performance however remains effectively the same, so it is not necessarily needed._
+Performance however remains effectively the same, so it is not necessarily needed.
+Thanks to __BrandonHanx__ for noticing!_

 Training is done by using `diva_main.py`, with settings available in `parameters.py`.
 Exemplary runs are provided in `SampleRuns/ECCV2020_DiVA_SampleRuns.sh`.